foxyblocks/brunch-with-hampsters/README.md

 `./bin/test` will run all the tests from from the command line using phantom-js.

-If you want to run the tests in the browser you can `brunch w -s` and then visit [localhost:3333/test/](http://localhost:3333/test/).
+If you want to run the tests in the browser you can run `brunch w -s` and then visit [localhost:3333/test/](http://localhost:3333/test/).
 This works with autoreload.